hackclub/hackclub/workshops/python_turtle/README.md

 ### undo()

 The undo() function will undo the turtle's last action.
 It will be as though the last action was never made.
-For example, if the last action was a call to the forward(100) function, calling undo will move the turtle backwards 100 steps and erase any line that was drawn.
+For example, if the last action was a call to the forward(100) function, calling undo will move the turtle backward 100 steps and erase any line that was drawn.
 The undo() function can be called many times to erase more and more of the turtle

 ```python
 from turtle import *